-Insurance
+5. Insurance

-6. Employees on approved leave of absence without pay may continue their medical, dental, and life insurance coverage in accordance with COBRA health benefit continuation regulations, or as required by other laws and statutes.
+Employees on approved leave of absence without pay may continue their medical, dental, and life insurance coverage in accordance with COBRA health benefit continuation regulations.

-Return from Leave
+6. Return from Leave

 Employees on approved leave of absence without pay are required to return to work on the first work day following the end of leave at his/her regularly scheduled time.
 An employee who does not return from a leave of absence without pay on the first work day at his/her regularly scheduled time following the end of a leave will be considered to have resigned.